Jail and Inmate Search in Alaska

 |Unknown or not reported:||0|

-Alaska is one of six states that use a unified justice system where their jails and prisons are integrated.
+The state is one of six states that use a unified justice system where their jails and prisons are integrated.
 The state operates 12 prisons and 15 jails.
 The Alaskan prison population has decreased over the past few years by almost 1000 offenders per year.
-Alaska is dedicated to ensuring the safety of the community and therefore offers secure confinement along with rehabilitation programs and “supervised community reintegration” to help inmates after release.
-Alaska holds high standards in regard and treats all criminals with human dignity in a safe environment where they can pay their debt to society while also learn how to be a better member of society once released.
+AK is dedicated to ensuring the safety of the community and therefore offers secure confinement along with rehabilitation programs and “supervised community reintegration” to help inmates after release.
+The state holds high standards in regard and treats all criminals with human dignity in a safe environment where they can pay their debt to society while also learn how to be a better member of society once released.
 The cost to house one inmate for the year is $49,800 with a total annual budget of $317 million and 1,871 staff members.

 |Prison Name||Prison Type|